Is Nepal Open for Tourism?

 What date does the trek start?

 Your trek starts on the date you are ready for or that works best for you.
-Normally you need at least 1 2 days in Kathmandu when we will organize your necessary trekking permits, you can spend this time shopping for your trek, exploring the city, and many more fun activities within.
+Normally you need at least 1 to 2 days in Kathmandu when we organize your necessary trekking permits, you can spend this time shopping for your trek, exploring the city, and many more fun activities within.

 Do I need to carry my luggage for safety?

-Leaving your luggage at your hotel in Kathmandu or the Nepal Hiking Trek office is best, makes your trip comfortable and relaxing where your luggage will be waiting for you when you return from your trek.
+Leaving your luggage at your hotel in Kathmandu or the Nepal Hiking Trek office is best, makes your trip comfortable and relaxing and your luggage will be waiting for you when you return from your trek.

 Do I have to carry my gear?